 Joyce Msuya assumed the role of the first Special Representative assigned to Korea in 2014, where she established and developed office operations.
 She led expanding and deepening the partnership between World Bank Group and Korea to disseminate Korea’s unique development knowledge by utilizing its global and local presence.

-Joyce Msuya has been with the World Bank Group for 16 years.
-Her experience within the Bank Group spans over public and private sector assignments in strategy (corporate, regional, country, sectoral), lending/investment operations, analytical work, and partnerships in Africa, Latin America and Asia regions.
+Over 19 years within the World Bank Group, her experience spans over public and private sector assignments in strategy (corporate, regional, country, sectoral), lending/investment operations, analytical work, and partnerships in Africa, Latin America and Asia regions.

-Joyce has authored and published a number of articles in the health sector including in peer-reviewed journals as well as a background paper for the 2004 World Development Report (WDR), Making Services Work for Poor People.
-In addition, she has served as invited guest speaker at various institutions including the Carter Center (in Atlanta, USA), Tsinghua University and Peking University (in China).
+As an author and publisher of a number of articles in the health sector including in peer-reviewed journals as well as a background paper for the 2004 World Development Report (WDR), Making Services Work for Poor People, her engagement within the World Bank Group encompasses both lending operations and leading analytical products.

 Joyce has degrees from Strathclyde University, Scotland; University of Ottawa, Canada; Executive General Management Certificate from Harvard Business School (USA); and a Public Health Certificate from Johns Hopkins University (USA).